-Second Row Center Lap/Shoulder Belt Operating Instructions
+Second Row Center Seat Belt Operating Instructions

-The second row center lap/shoulder belt features a three-point seat belt with a mini-latch and buckle, which allows the shoulder belt to detach from the lower anchor when the seat is folded.
-The mini-buckle and shoulder belt can then be stored out of the way in the right side trim panel for added convenience.
+The second row center seat belt features a seat belt with a mini-latch and buckle, which allows the seat belt to detach from the lower anchor when the seat is folded.
+The mini-buckle and seat belt can then be stored out of the way in the right side trim panel for added convenience to open up utilization of the storage areas behind the front seats when the seat is not occupied.